ts5h/building-blocks_update/README.md

 # Building Blocks - 2017, 2021
-Revamped to the latest React styles in 2021
+Revamped from vanilla and jQuery to the latest React styles in 2021

 # Getting Started with Create React App